apache/nuttx-apps/examples/README.txt

   to that it will only work as a "built-in" program that can be run from NSH when CONFIG_NSH_BUILTIN_APPS is defined.

-  From NSH, the startup command line is then:
+  From NSH, the startup command sequence is as follows.
+This is only an example, your configration could have different mass storage devices, mount paths, and FTP directories:

-    ftpc xx.xx.xx.xx[:pp]
+    mount -t vfat /dev/mmcsd0 /tmp # Mount the SD card at /tmp cd /tmp                        # cd into the /tmp directory ftpc xx.xx.xx.xx[:pp]          # Start the FTP client

   where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number.